Last updated on September 05, 2024

 Zombies

 Zombies are products that are “sleeping”.
 This category of products almost gets no impressions and clicks.
 You can activate them so that they generate revenue.
 You can trigger the Shopping Ads algorithm to activate the Zombies by creating a dedicated Zombie campaign.
-This campaign should have more budget than the Villains and the same ROAS target.
+This campaign should have more budget than the Villains and the same target ROAS within Google Ads.
 Now, it can become clear which products are underperformers and which have the potential to become your top products.
 This will make these kinds of products move to other labels.
 The Zombies are often found as mid-tail keywords (see graph above), which makes sense as they get more budget.
 If a higher target ROAS is set, products might not be activated.

 Sidekicks & Heroes

 Sidekicks are products which do quite well but at a low volume, while the Heroes are your absolute top-performing products.
-General rule of thumb for Shopping Ads, combined with the bidding strategy Maximise Conversion Value, is that a higher budget and/or a relatively low ROAS target (compared to the actual ROAS) will result in higher CPCs, more clicks and higher volumes.
+General rule of thumb for Shopping Ads, combined with the bidding strategy Maximise Conversion Value, is that a higher budget and/or a relatively low target ROAS (compared to the actual ROAS) will result in higher CPCs, more clicks and higher volumes.
 This is exactly what you want for these products.
 This is mainly caused by these products being matched to more generic search terms as seen in the graph above.

 In this example, we show what happens when you don’t set the same target ROAS for your campaigns in Google Ads.